Here we explain how discriminating against people because they are married or in a civil partnership is unlawful.

 Under the Equality Act 2010, discriminating against someone because they are legally married or in a civil partnership is unlawful.

 This is the case whether it is a same-sex marriage/civil partnership or an opposite-sex one.
+This applies across the UK, including in Northern Ireland where same-sex marriage became lawful on 13 January 2020.

 What things count as discrimination in the law?